public-awesome/stargaze-tools/README.md

 ## Vending Minter

-A vending minter is suiteable for PFP-style 10,000 item or less generative collections.
+A vending minter is suitable for PFP-style 10,000 item or less generative collections.

 ### Initialize a vending minter contract